 Through our programs, policies and practices, we strive to expand awareness of and dismantle structural and implicit bias and racism.

 We strive to help the Philadelphia five county region become a vibrant, religiously diverse democracy.
 This requires work with individuals and institutions, youth and adults, leadership and the grassroots.
 All residents of our region are our constituency.

-We invite people to speak authentically and listen respectfully.
+We invite people to speak authentically and listen respectfully; to listen to understand.
 This takes curiosity, humility and courage.
-People know us best when we are able to tell our own story.
+People know us best when we are able to tell our own stories.
 In coming to know others, we better understand ourselves.
 This enables us to discover our commonalities, and celebrate our distinctiveness.